 Reporting directly to the Head of School, the Director of Development will identify, cultivate, solicit and steward donors to advance the mission of MMA from all constituencies including the Board of Trustees, committee members, faculty and staff, alumnae, current parents, past parents, foundations, corporations and other members of the community at large.
-The Director’s focus will be on building a culture of philanthropy throughout the school community while overseeing the Office of Development which includes all fundraising efforts, data management, annual giving, alumnae relations and events.
+The Director’s focus will be on building a culture of philanthropy throughout the school community while overseeing the Office of Development which includes all fundraising efforts, data management, annual giving, alumnae relations, events and supporting the parents’ association.
 The Director will be responsible for identifying, researching, and spearheading the implementation of a diverse and multifaceted fundraising program to support the school’s strategic vision, cultivating a culture of giving and gratitude across all constituencies.

 The incoming Director will be tasked with strengthening the operational infrastructure within the Office of Development in order to meet MMA’s institutional goals and support the strategic plan.
 Serving as the chief architect and strategist for all development efforts the Director will oversee annual giving, major gifts, planned giving, foundation relations, stewardship, capital initiatives and alumnae relations.
 The Director will staff the Head of School on all matters related to development and will serve as a member of the Administrative Council, working closely with its members and the entire MMA community.